 Think of this routine as a flow or interpretive dance: You can transition gently from one pose to the next, allowing your joints to move smoothly without forcing your body into anything that's uncomfortable.

-Below are instructions to walk through one rep of each move.
+Below are instructions to guide you through one rep of each move.
 Repeat as many times as feels good and at a pace that works with your body.

-If you're especially tight in a specific area, you may want to slow down or not stretch as deeply.
-Or if something feels really good and you're in the flow, repeat or hold for as long as you'd like.
-This is your practice!
+If you’re especially tight in a specific area, you may want to slow down or not stretch as deeply.
+Or if something feels really good, repeat or hold for as long as you’d like.
+Remember: This is your practice!

 1. X Marching

 - Start standing tall with your feet shoulder-width apart (or wider if you'd like a more stable base).

 - Bring your left knee up so your thigh is perpendicular to the ground.